Hero (2002 film): Critical response

 Nevertheless, there were several film critics who felt the film had advocated autocracy and reacted with discomfort.
 J. Hoberman of The Village Voice deemed it to have a "cartoon ideology" and justification for ruthless leadership comparable to Triumph of the Will.
-Stephen Hunter of The Washington Post wrote an otherwise positive review but concluded: "The movie, spectacular as it is, in the end confronts what must be called the tyrant's creed, and declares itself in agreement with the tyrant."
+Stephen Hunter of The Washington Post wrote an otherwise positive review, but concluded: "The movie, spectacular as it is, in the end confronts what must be called the tyrant's creed, and declares itself in agreement with the tyrant."
+The "Sixth Generation" movement director Jia Zhangke described the focus of the film as "authority of power" that "for 'harmony in the world,' we should give up individual fights and efforts", and made him uncomfortable.

 The film also has been interpreted as a nuanced investigation into the relationship between culture on one hand, and political or military power on the other.
 In this approach, the film comments not only on China and its position in the world, but also on the ongoing erasures of languages and cultures under globalization.

 Zhang Yimou himself maintained that he had absolutely no political points to make.

 Accolades

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Hero was listed at 77th place on this list.